CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 - `starting_point` waits for upstream `pull_miovision` DAG `done` task to run.
 - `check_distinct_intersection_uid`: Checks the distinct intersection_uid appearing in todays pull compared to those appearing within the last 60 days.
 Notifies if any intersections are absent today.
 - `check_gaps`: Checks if any intersections had data gaps greater than 4 hours (configurable using `gap_threshold` parameter).
 Does not identify intersections with no data today.
 Notifies if any gaps found.
+- `check_if_thursday`: Skips downstream checks if execution date is not a Thursday (sends notification on Friday).
+- `check_open_anomalous_ranges`: Checks if any anomalous_range entries exist with non-zero volume in the last 7 days.
+Notifies if any found.
 <!-- miovision_check_doc_md -->

 ## Airflow - Deprecated